dmitryravilov/dmitryravilov/README.md

-# Senior PHP / Laravel Developer
+# Lead Backend Engineer

 Backend systems, APIs, and reliable applications

 ## About

-I’m a backend developer with more than 6 years of experience, mainly working with PHP and Laravel.

-Most of my work has been around financial platforms: payments, scoring, compliance tools, and internal business systems.
-I also have a background in QA automation, which taught me to pay close attention to quality, testing, and long term reliability.

-I enjoy improving existing systems, simplifying complex logic, and helping teams keep a high engineering standard.
+Senior PHP developer and team lead.
+More than 6 years have been focused on backend development, with solid frontend experience and a background in QA automation that still shapes how I think about quality and reliability.
+Over the years, I’ve built and maintained customer‑scoring engines, loyalty platforms, regulatory systems, and secure banking integrations.

+I’ve taken part in audits, worked through complex data migrations, and spent plenty of time untangling long‑running systems so they stay fast, stable, and easier to maintain.
+I review pull requests and set clear standards.

+Most of my work is in PHP with Laravel, alongside Vue.js.
+I work with Docker on a daily basis for local development and deployments.
+Sometimes I use Go in my side projects and in smaller backend services when I need something simple and fast.

+I’m open to remote B2B contract opportunities worldwide and enjoy working with distributed teams where reliability and scalability matter most.

 ## Tech Stack

-PHP (Laravel, Symfony), Docker, REST, SQL, Vue.js
+* Backend: PHP (Laravel, Symfony), Golang (Basic), REST APIs
+* Frontend: JavaScript (ES6+), Vue.js
+* Infrastructure & DevOps: Docker, AWS, CI/CD Pipelines
+* Data & Observability: SQL (PostgreSQL/MySQL), Grafana